grafana/pyroscope/docs/sources/why-use-continuous-profiling/_index.md

 With traditional profiling getting any of this information is much more difficult to organize, properly label, share, or store for later analysis.
 With Pyroscope, all of this is just a matter of writing the two queries you'd like to compare and clicking a button.

+This UI will also expand over time to better help _surface_ issues that you otherwise may not have noticed.
+For now, the tag explorer page does a great job at giving a high level overview of particular tags/labels which you may want to drill into.

 ## Seamless Integration with Observability Tools